Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

-- They found every year the more degraded state of the coin despite the great quantity of good new coins they issued.
+- They found every year the more degraded state of the coin despite the great amount of good new coins they issued.

-- Every year they found themselves needing to coin nearly the same quantity of gold as the year before.
+- Every year, they found themselves needing to coin nearly the same amount of gold as the year before.

 - Every year, they found the cost of coinage becoming higher due to the continual rise in the price of gold bullion.

 - This rise was due to the continual wearing and clipping of the coin.

 - By supplying its own coffers with coin, the Bank of England is indirectly obliged to supply the whole kingdom.

 - Its coin is continually flowing from its coffers in many ways.